fabienbaron/OpticsGSU/README.md

 Install Julia from https://julialang.org/downloads/

-Install Pyplot by doing ```julia Pkg.add("PyPlot")``` on the Julia command line.
+Install Pyplot by doing ```Pkg.add("PyPlot")``` on the Julia command line.
 Mac users will probably need to have XQuartz installed before.
 See here for more details: https://github.com/JuliaPy/PyPlot.jl

 Install the Atom editor https://atom.io/.